cotilloe/NBA-Player-Projections/README.md

 <p>
 Currently, it is being handled with a Try/Except that attempts to read the conatnets of the parsed csvf file and if empty simply assigns a value of '0' to all stats.
 When this happens, it then causes a ValueError to be thrown, which is excepted in the same block as the TypeError, again, simply assigning '0' as a value.
   <br /><br />
 I have also added in the function that a file is created, if it does not exist already, that contains the names of all known players this happens too.
 I am now checking this file first and if the player name entered in the text box matches a name in the file, then it automatically assigns '02' instead.
-It is initially created and saved with 'Anthony davis' as the only entry, with new names being added as
+It is initially created and saved with 'Anthony Davis' as the only entry, with new names being added as the error occurs. <br /><br />

+Currently, the name will be added, the file saved and then the program will be restarted, which is not optimal. </p>

+<h3>Coding Format/Style</h3>
+<p> Currently, everything resides in one file, which needs to be broken up into multiple files really.</p>
+<p>Some of the code is sloppy at the moment as this is the first draft really.
+I will be cleaning it up and would love some suggestions to cut some of the code down a bit</p>

+<h3>Projection Algorithm</h3>
+It is not much of an Algorithm.
+It takes the player's seaso average, average of last game they played, average of last 5 games and then last 10 games and then gets the average of those.
+I am still developing a better way to get more accurate numbers returned.</p>

+<h3>Helping/Pull Requests</p>
+Just submit them, alll help is appreciated!</p>